Skip to content

 Key Insight

-A square frame with a diagonal brace becomes two triangles.
-That single diagonal stick can triple or quadruple how much weight the structure can handle.
+A square frame with one diagonal brace becomes two triangles, and that single stick can multiply the load the structure can handle.

 Understanding Load Paths

-• The deck distributes the weight evenly across both side trusses
+• The deck spreads weight across both side trusses

-• The top chord experiences compression — it is being squeezed together
+• The top chord is squeezed in compression

-• Diagonal members transfer force between the top and bottom chords
+• Diagonal members transfer force through the bridge

 The Five Things That Separate Strong Bridges from Weak Ones